 And so, as one blogger put it to his fellow readers and historians following another election where that same “majority minority” was hardly seen throughout election day:

-…the current inequality between white voters rates and those of people of color when considering the larger voter eligibility pool of the latter group in Los Angeles and California is more than just unfortunate, it’s something of a public safety concern.
+…the current disparities throughout California between white voter rates and those of people of color when considering the larger voter eligibility pool of the latter is not just unfortunate, it’s something of a public safety concern.

 So let’s get on it, Los Angeles.
 Find and read Daniel HoSang’s book, which has full approval from The L.A.
 Storyteller.
 Then, send me your book recommendation to see if I can review it next!